hyosung11/Launch-School/Presentations/SPOT-QA-2021.md

 - don't need specific instructions
 - understand the goal behind the specifications
 - lot of personal effort to persevere and take ambiguity
-- carry yourself in a professional
+- carry yourself in a professional setting
 - good communicator
 - organize work -> fast track to promotion